Bruunovisky/push_swap/README.md

 # Push_Swap
-Push_Swap is a sort numbers program, being project in my 42 SP's Engineer Software formation.
+Push_Swap is a program for ordering numbers, being a project in my Software Engineer formation at 42 São Paulo Institute.